Agentic AI for ISAC: Analysis, Framework, and Case Study: Case Study: Agentic AI for ISAC

 \subsubsection{Performance Analysis}

 We adopt the soft actor-critic (SAC) algorithm as the basic DRL algorithm in the proposed agentic ISAC framework.
-Part A of Fig.~\ref{fig:Simulation results} shows the interaction process in which the LLM designs the reward function.
+Fig.~\ref{fig:agent-human interaction} shows the interaction process in which the LLM designs the reward function.
 As can be seen, the LLM is able to generate a well-structured reward function based on the system model configuration and optimization problem provided in the prompt, where the designed reward function satisfies the optimization objectives while considering the transmit power constraint of the BS.
 Moreover, the LLM explicitly considers the difference in magnitude between the communication rate and CRB, which effectively prevents learning bias during training.
+Fig.~\ref{fig:optimization values} shows the communication rate and CRB achieved by agentic AI, SAC, and agentic AI with a manually designed reward function under different BS transmit power settings.
+As can be seen, the reward function generated by the LLM outperforms the manually designed one, which demonstrates the effectiveness of LLM reasoning in balancing multiple optimization objectives.
+Moreover, the proposed agentic ISAC framework consistently outperforms SAC due to the strong feature extraction capability of the Transformer architecture and the robust decision-making capability of the MoE-based actor network.
+In addition, the communication rate increases while the CRB decreases as the BS transmit power increases because a higher transmit power improves the SNR of the links.